scotttyso/intersight_iac/README.md

 export TF_VAR_terraform_cloud_token="<your_terraform_cloud_token>"
 ```

 - Windows - First run the secret.cmd script in the directory which will echo the secret key to the window in the proper format.
-Copy the PRIVATE KEY contents to the TF_VAR_secretkey environment variable
+Copy the PRIVATE KEY contents to the TF_VAR_secretkey environment variable.
+The script assumes the SecretKey.txt file is in the Downloads folder.

 ```powershell
 cd intersight_iac